 Happy New Year!
 It’s January and, in the northern half of the world, it’s the coldest month of the year on average.
 Nature is quiet.
 Bears, rodents, ground squirrels, and many other animals sleep day and night in hibernation.
 Leap years exempted, January always begins on the same day as October.
 In leap years, January always begins on the same day as April and July.
 It’s also “National Soup Month” in the United States as we hunger for the warm, nourishing staple.

 And it’s time for snow (at least in cooler weather, northern hemisphere locations).
 And snow leads to fun science activities.
-This month we make “snow” crystals, drawing from an activity in our book from the new Fuddlebrook series (available in just a few weeks), In Search of Hidden Treasure.
+This month we make “snow” crystals, drawing from an activity in our Fuddlebrook book, In Search of Hidden Treasure.
 We call it “Herman Tweed’s Crystals.”
 Check out the activity and video provided.

 But before doing so, take a couple of minutes to brush up on your snow trivia.